-In some cases, some of the detected cell clusters are too small to include in data analysis.
+4.4 Cluster In some cases, some of the detected cell clusters are too small to include in data analysis.
 There are two parameters provided that can help to remove some of the smaller and more transient detections.
-The first one, areaAbsoluteThreshold, can be used to remove any cell cluster with an area smaller then a defined threshold.
-The second parameter, areaMaxPercentThreshold, attempts to scale the threshold parameter by thresholding on a percentage of the largest cluster in the current frame.
+The first one, areaAbsoluteThreshold, can be used to remove any

-The createSegMask parameter can be useful for debugging results, but can also be used to apply the cell cluster segmentation in other contexts.
+4.5 Debugging Parameters The createSegMask parameter can be useful for debugging results, and can also be used to apply the cell cluster segmentation in other contexts.
 When true, segmentation mask images will be created where each pixel in the output image will identify which cluster the pixel belongs to.
 Each cluster will be uniquely colored, and the color used is defined by a look-up table (LUT), which is defined by the lutPath parameter (FIJI comes with several different LUT options).

-By adjusting these parameters a large number of different situations can be covered.
+By adjusting these parameters, a large number of different situations can be covered.
 We have demonstrated that TASBE Image Analytics provides a high-throughput processing pipeline to segment cells and regions of cells in microscopy images and to track them over time.
 This processing pipeline has been validated against hand-labeled data and its utility has been demonstrated in quantifying experiments on shape formation with engineered CHO and HEK293 cells.
 We have made this system available under a permissive open-source license in the hopes that it will prove useful for a broad range of experiments involving fluorescent cells.
 Future development is anticipated to be incremental maintenance, refinement, and generalization as driven by the evolving needs of additional users and applications.